Rumour has it: Rocker Graham Parker is back

 The song was a result of the response to the crowd-sourcing appeal for the documentary, he said.

-“I realized people have cared about me for a long time.
+“I realised people have cared about me for a long time.
 It was very moving and humbling.
 They wanted the story to be told.
 It blew me away.”
+(Editing by Michael Roddy and Gareth Jones)